 As your followers grow, you will have more opportunities to attract sponsors and join a professional esports team.

-Step 6: Join an Esports Team
+Step 6: How Do You Join a Professional Esports Team?

 Most professional esports players play as part of a team.
 To join a team, keep an eye out for tryouts on Discord or the teams’ official websites.
 When applying for these tryouts, make sure to present your tournament results, in-game rank, and streaming statistics well.